qpdf/qpdf/manual/qpdf-job.rst

           }
           return 0;
       }

+Note the ``QPDFUsage`` exception above.
+This is thrown whenever a configuration error occurs.
+These exactly correspond to usage messages issued by the :command:`qpdf` CLI for things like omitting an output file, specifying `--pages` multiple times, or other invalid combinations of options. ``QPDFUsage`` is thrown by the argv and JSON interfaces as well as the native ``QPDFJob`` interface.

 It is also possible to mix and match command-line options and JSON from the CLI.
 For example, you could create a file called